LukeFerris/origin-react-vertical-website/README.md

 // DeployInputs:
 // - If HeroApp or TrailingSignup have been added to the specification then the following deployInput types should be added: Database.API.PostOnly and a deployInput of type: Database.Dynamo.Admin.SiteUrl.
 // - If HeroApp and TrailingSignup are not part of the specification, then no deployInputs should be added.

+// RULES:
+// The components list contains Main as this is a required component.
+// Where possible you haved used existing components without modification - only creating new components where absolutely necessary
+// Each custom piece of functionality is handled by a single new custom component containing all the UI, logic and data it requires.
+For example: Correct: One custom component containing UI and logic is correct.
+Wrong: One custom component for UI and another separate component for output.
+// The sub specifications for each component contain all equations and algorithms required for a junior developer to be able to build the code.
+The junior developer has no access to anything other than the specification for the component.
+// New custom components have no props
+// Each component has a sub specification containing the component name and fileName
+// TrailingSignup is only included if HeroApp is in the specification
+// END RULES